-Find the Cheapest Health Insurance Quotes in Your Area
+Find Cheap Health Insurance Quotes in Your Area

 Cheap health insurance plans can be purchased in Arizona through the state marketplace, or low-income households may be eligible for coverage through Arizona's Medicaid expansion.
 To help you find the best health insurance plan for your family, we evaluated all policies on the state exchange to find those with the lowest premiums.

-Health insurance plans on the Arizona exchange are divided into metal tiers, which indicate the benefits you would receive from a policy, as well as its out of pocket costs and premiums.
+Health insurance plans on the Arizona exchange are divided into metal tiers, which indicate the benefits you would receive from a policy as well as its out of pocket costs and premiums.
 To help you find the best cheap health plan for yourself, we compared all those listed on the Arizona marketplace and identified the most affordable policies in each metal tier.
 Not all of these health insurance policies are offered in every county, but we recommend using these to get a sense of the costs and benefits you can expect in each tier of coverage.

 |Metal tier||Cheapest plan||Deductible||Out-of-pocket maximum||Monthly cost for 40-year-old|

-|Catastrophic||SimpleHealth HMO - Neighborhood Network||$7,350||$7,350||$246.84|
+|Catastrophic||SimpleHealth HMO - PimaFocus Network||$8,150||$8,150||$245|

 If your household income falls below 138% of the federal poverty level, you may qualify for Arizona's expanded Medicaid program to gain health insurance coverage.
-For those that don't qualify, the county you live in, your household income, and your expected medical expenses will all help determine the best cheap health insurance plan available through the Arizona marketplace.
+For those that don't qualify, the county you live in, your household income and your expected medical expenses will all help determine the best cheap health insurance plan available through the Arizona marketplace.
 Different health plans are available in different counties.
-For example, a Pima resident would have different coverage options from a person who lives in Apache.
+For example, a Pima resident would have different coverage options than a person who lives in Apache.

 Within a given Arizona county, you'll be able to choose from different metal tier health plans, each of which has its own pros and cons.
 Lower metal tier plans, such as Bronze and Catastrophic policies, come with the cheapest health insurance premiums.
 However, the trade-off is paying higher out-of-pocket costs if you become ill.
-You may have to cover much higher deductibles and copays than you would if you chose a Gold plan.
+You may have to cover much higher deductibles and copays than you would if you were to choose a Gold plan.

 Silver plans are eligible for cost-sharing subsidies, so one of these policies is likely to be the best cheap health insurance plan if you're in a low-income household.
 Silver policies are also a good middle ground between Gold and Bronze plans, combining affordable monthly premiums with out-of-pocket expenses if you do need medical care.

-Catastrophic plans are only available to people under the age of 30, or those who meet certain exemptions, but we also would only recommend these policies for people who are fairly young and healthy.
-Similarly, a Bronze plan will likely be the best cheap health insurance policy if you have low expected medical costs and are able to pay the high out-of-pocket expenses in the event you need medical care.
+Catastrophic plans are only available to people under the age of 30, or those who meet certain exemptions, but we would only recommend these policies for people who are fairly young and healthy.
+Similarly, a Bronze plan will likely be the best cheap health insurance policy if you have low expected medical costs and are able to pay the high out-of-pocket expenses in the event that you need medical care.
 Though Bronze and Catastrophic health insurance plans have the cheapest monthly premiums, their high deductibles, copays and coinsurance mean that you may face a particularly large bill before your coverage kicks in.

-Short-Term Health Insurance in Arizona
+Health insurance rate changes in Arizona

 Short-term health insurance is available for purchase in Arizona.
 Federal regulations allow short-term health insurance to last up to 12 months with the ability to renew after that.
 However, in Arizona, state regulations restrict policy lengths to six months and only allow renewability for an additional six months thereafter.